Sartaj Garewal

-Notable stage performances include Behind The Beautiful Forevers (National Theatre) 2015.
+Notable stage performances include Behind The Beautiful Forevers (National Theatre) 2015 and Wipers (Leicester Curve) 2016.
 Other theatre includes Romeo & Juliet (Royal Exchange Manchester), Taming of the Shrew (Arcola Theatre), East is East (New Vic Theatre, Stoke), Too Close to Home (Lyric Hammersmith, and Tinderbox (Bush Theatre) 2008.

-He played the lead role of Kuljit in the BBC radio drama Silver Street for six years and has narrated various audiobooks including Cutting For Stone by Abraham Verghese, Jubilee by Shelley Harris, and Playing It My Way, Sachin Tendulkar's autobiography.
+He played the lead role of Kuljit in the BBC radio drama Silver Street for six years and has narrated various audiobooks including Cutting For Stone by Abraham Verghese, The Billionaire Raj(FT & Mckinsey Business Book of the Year(2018) and The Unexpected Inheritance of Inspector Chopra - Audiofile Earphones Award winner.
 He has also featured on The Archers and BBC Radio 4's Book At Bedtime.

-Born and raised in Wiltshire, Garewal holds a BA(Hons) Accounting & Finance.
+He has also appeared in Hindi language "Bollywood" films Desi Boyz(2011) alongside John Abraham and Tezz(2010).

-Garewal played Jasper Choudhury in over 50 episodes in Season 2 of the US teen drama House of Anubis for Nickelodeon in 2012.
+Garewal played Jasper Choudhury in over 50 episodes in season 2 of the US teen drama House of Anubis for Nickelodeon in 2012.
+Other screen credits include The Gold (BBC) 2022, This Country (BBC) 2020 and the feature film Men in Black International (Columbia/Sony) 2019.
+In 2023, he portrayed the role of Professor Abid Anwar in the BBC soap opera Doctors.